edwardsph/Website/content/software.md

 These clients execute SPARQL queries using [Triple Pattern Fragments](/concept/#tpf).
 <br>
-This way, servers only need to publish triple pattern fragments of a dataset,
+This way, servers only need to publish Triple Pattern Fragments of a dataset,
 <br>
 providing a **scalable yet efficient** way to query Linked Data.